omgmog/3dp/_posts/2017-11-08-print-in-place-elephant.md

   - url: IMG_20171108_214940.jpg
 ---

-Now that I've got my calibration issues mostly sorted, I'm enjoying printing some great models from Thingiverse.
+I'm enjoying printing some great models from Thingiverse.

 This little elephant is an articulated _print-in-place_ model.
 It prints in one piece, and then the legs sort of snap to become moveable.

-I printed mine on a _raft_ to help with the wonky bed calibration that I've got, and due to the scale this meant that the elephants trunk snapped off when removing the raft.
+I printed mine on a _raft_ to help with the wonky bed calibration that I've got, and at a smaller scale to print it faster.
+Due to the scale the elephants trunk snapped off when removing the raft.

 The print is a lot smoother in real life than in the photos, with the individual layers almost imperceptible to touch.

 Here's the model on Thingiverse: [https://www.thingiverse.com/thing:257911](https://www.thingiverse.com/thing:257911)